Book title: The perfection point.

-John Brenkus's, 'the perfection point': A novel from United States of America (2012) is a book that talks about the perfection point, energy, essence of games and sports.
-Perhaps, it is something that is deeply rooted and liked by many although it is hard to reach to the point.
-The story of where and how exactly does it going to end is also vividly reflected but in confusion.
+John Brenkus, 'the perfection point' is a novel from United States of America.
+The book that talks about the perfection point, energy, essence of games and sports.
+The author have spent the last decade studying and popularizing the unique characteristics of the world’s greatest athletes.
+He tries to weave around the neuroscience, the unsolved mystery and how farthest can a human run.
+The author brings to us the central characters, Usain Bolt and many more world record holder in different games and sports disciplines.
+Perhaps, it is something that is deeply rooted and liked by many even though it is very uncertain to predict on the final point.
+The twist and turns of where and how exactly does it going to end is also intensely reflected but in confusion.

 Are there an absolute limits in the field of sports?
 Is there some speed no runner will ever exceed?
 A weight no power lifter will ever hoist above his head, even a thousand years from now and that is exactly no one can predict.

-This book records for the world best and the fastest completion of a New York Times crossword under Guinness book conditions – impressive to be sure but this doesn't really answer the question posed.
-World records tell us how well people have done and how far people has reached , they tell us how well they can perform but not certain when shall the final limit would reach.
-It has also record of some of the supreme sports records of the world, but it isn't the best that will ever be run, lift and hit.
-The author was of the view that any time every sports record gets broken sooner or later posing new records and the prediction is absolutely out of line.
+The author brings in all the records for the world best and the fastest completion of a New York Times crossword under Guinness Book Conditions – impressive to be sure but this doesn't really answer the question raised.
+World records tells us how well people have done and how far people has reached , they tell us how well they can perform but not certain where shall the final point going to end.
+This book has all the record of some of the supreme sports records of the world, but it isn't the best that will ever be run, lift and hit.
+The author was of the view that any time any sports record can be over taken and over run sooner or later posing new world records and the prediction is absolutely out of line.

 But does it end?
-Is there a limit to how fast it's possible to run the marathon or how far one can lift the iron against the gravity ball or how precisely one can shoot an arrow?
+Is there a limit to how fast a marathon can be run or how high can the iron ball be lifted against the gravity or how precisely can someone shoot an arrow?

-Just forty years ago, Jim Hines ran 100 meter in under 10 seconds.
-But, now Usain Bolt is inching close to the 9:50 seconds mark, beseeching the question of exactly how fast can a human run.
+The author tries to compare, Jim Hines who have ran 100 meter in 10 seconds in forty years before and Usain Bolt is inching close to 9:50 seconds mark, beseeching the question of how fast can a human run.

 Nonetheless, through bucking for several decision and findings of so far he came to the conclusion that, 'practically it is impossible to predict on the perfection point of the sports'.
-Does it really going to end?
+How does it really going to end?